 Section 1.
-The administrative affairs of Squadron 320 shall be under the supervision of an Executive Committee.
+The administrative affairs of Squadron ___ shall be under the supervision of an Executive Committee.
 This committee will consist of the most recent Past Commander and the following elected officers: Commander, Vice Commander, Adjutant, Finance Officer, Sergeant at Arms, Chaplain, and Historian.
 Three or more officers may call an Executive meeting.
 Six or more officers must be present to hold an executive meeting.
 All officers are elected annually.
 All members in good standing can run for offices.

 Section 2.
-Nomination for elected officers shall be made in Squadron 320’s regular meeting in April.
+Nomination for elected officers shall be made in Squadron ___’s regular meeting in April.
 Nomination shall come openly from the floor.
 At the May regular meeting, all officers will be elected.
 In June, all elected officers will be installed in their respective offices.
 The officers have no limits of term.
 Any officer can be removed for inefficiency by 2/3 vote of the members voting at any regular squadron meeting.

 Section 3.
 In the absence of an officer, the chain of command is: Commander, Vice Commander, Past Commanders, Adjutant, Finance Officer, Sergeant at Arms, Chaplain, and Historian.